Top of page

 A group of diverse students and staff stand smiling at Northwest Campus

-Office of College and Community Cultural Connection
+Office of College and Community Connection (C3 Office)

-The Office of College and Community Cultural Connection (C4 Office) is responsible for providing cultural connection within the College between employees and departments, between the College and its students, and between the College and the Community.
+The Office of College and Community Connection (C3 Office) is responsible for providing cultural connection within the College between employees and departments, between the College and its students, and between the College and the Community.
 An organization's culture is key to its success and Pima Community College we take pride in being a Community centered organization, and our community is diverse in its cultures, experiences, and needs.
 We provide a range of programming and services to meet these needs.

 Immigrant and Refugee Student Resource Center (IRSRC)

-Pima ColLegal Immigration Referral Program
+Pima ColLegal Referral Program

-The Pima ColLegal Immigration Referral Program is an immigration referral program.
+The Pima ColLegal Referral Program is an immigration referral program.
 We can help you find legal resources and refer you to one of our partner local attorneys.

 Prop 308